 Lots of kids grow up wanting to be a veterinarian.
 Dr. Kahuda wasn’t one of them.
 It wasn’t that she didn’t love animals, she just never really thought about it.
 So she went to college, became a math major and then did what lots of kids do when faced with the career options of their degree.
 She went back to school to do what she really wanted to do.
 High school algebra teacher by day, organic chemistry student by night for 2 years then 4 more in Vet School at Virginia Tech and she finally got it right.
-Now, 9 years after graduating from vet school, she couldn’t imagine herself doing anything different.
+Now, over a decade after graduating from vet school, she couldn’t imagine herself doing anything different.

 - What she loves about veterinary medicine: “The animals – and their people!
 I love getting to know owners and teaching them ways to keep their pets healthy.
 Many people don’t realize that I have two clients – the pet… and its owner.”